apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 [Symbol Table](http://hjemmesider.diku.dk/~torbenm/Basics/basics_lulu2.pdf#page=126)

+Records context about the program : variables, function names

+e.g., local scopes, lexical scopes, namespaces, parameter names, object slots, etc.
+Such a symbol table has to be constructed from the parse tree, the grammar gives no clue about this.

-Records context about the program : variable, function names Symbol table often implemented as a hash table.
+Symbol table often implemented as a hash table.

 Operatation  , Function for Symbol Table.